Luuk de Jong: Porto

-On 3 August 2025, it was announced that De Jong had signed a one-year contract for Primeira Liga club Porto.
+On 3 August 2025, it was announced that De Jong had signed a one-year contract with Primeira Liga club Porto.
 His signing was announced before the club was to play a pre-season friendly match against Atlético Madrid.
 Many found the transfer unusual due to the secrecy and the absence of transfer speculation in the days before the transfer.
 Porto kept the move secret by taking measures such as rushing De Jong into a private van with tinted windows after his flight landed, and registering his medical tests as being for a handball player.

 Later that month, on 30 August, he netted his first goal for the club in a 2–1 away win over Sporting CP.
-On 8 September, during a training match against Liga Portugal 2 side Lusitânia de Lourosa, De Jong suffered a sprain in his left knee, injuring the medial collateral ligament, which sidelined him for over two months.
+On 8 September, during a training match against Liga Portugal 2 side Lusitânia de Lourosa, De Jong suffered a sprain in his left knee, injuring the medial collateral ligament, which sidelined him for almost three months.
+He returned from injury on 22 November, coming on as a substitute near the end of a 3–0 home victory over Sintrense in the fourth round of the Taça de Portugal.
+However, just eight days later, in a match against Estoril, de Jong suffered another left knee injury, this time a parcial tear in his anterior cruciate ligament, which sidelined him until the end of the season.
+In May 2026, after Porto were crowned Primeira Liga champions, de Jong left the club.